Acra (fortress): Construction

-The name Acra derived from the Greek acropolis and signified a lofty fortified place overlooking a town.
+The name Acra derived from the Greek acropolis signifies a lofty fortified place overlooking a town.
 In Jerusalem, the word came to symbolize anti-Jewish paganism: a fortress of the "impious and wicked".
 Dominating both the city and the surrounding countryside, it was occupied not only by a Greek garrison but by their Jewish confederates as well.

 The Seleucid suppression of Jewish religious life met with considerable resistance among the native population.
 While Antiochus was occupied in the east during 167 BCE, a rural priest, Mattathias of Modiin, raised a rebellion against the empire.
 Both the Seleucid administration and the local Hellenized faction failed to grasp the magnitude of the revolt.
 In 164 BCE Judas Maccabaeus liberated Jerusalem and reconsecrated the Temple.
 Although the surrounding city had fallen, the Acra and its inhabitants held out.
 Maccabaeus besieged the fortress, whose inhabitants sent an appeal to the Seleucid king (now Antiochus V) for assistance.
 A Seleucid army was dispatched to put down the revolt.
 When it laid siege to Beth-Zur, Maccabaeus was forced to abandon his siege of the Acra and face Antiochus in battle.
 In the subsequent Battle of Beth-Zechariah, the Seleucids won their first victory over the Maccabees, and Maccabaeus was forced to withdraw.
 Spared from capitulation, the Acra persisted as a Seleucid stronghold for 20 more years during which it weathered several Hasmonean attempts to oust the Greek garrison.